 How to Pay for Graduate School

-Posted: December 09, 2022 | Author: Sayre Davis | Read Time: 5 minutes
+Posted: December 09, 2022 | Author: Madelyn Bushman | Read Time: 5 minutes

-How to pay for graduate schoolAttending graduate school can be a life-changing decision and one that should not be taken lightly.
+Attending graduate school can be a life-changing decision and one that should not be taken lightly.
 One –if not the most major– question that runs through the minds of those considering earning a master’s degree is, “How am I going to pay for grad school?”

 Now – just to be upfront – the funding behind these opportunities is not always available.
 A grant that was offered this year may not be available next year.
 In addition, there is no guarantee that all applicants will be awarded the funds (because the money does run out).
-That said, if you do not apply for these programs, you certainly have no chance of receiving an award, so apply and do so early.
+That said, if you do not apply for these programs, you certainly have no chance of receiving an award.
+So apply and do so early.

 Scholarships for Graduate School

+Scholarships are always a favorite because they need not be repaid like loans.
 In typical graduate programs, there are few scholarships that students can apply for.
 However, Southern Utah University offers a scholarship specifically for online graduate students.

-SUU has created the Let's Go Scholarship to help students begin their master's degrees.
-This one-time scholarship provides assistance for Spring, Summer, and Fall semesters (see details for the academic years).
-It covers up to $1,200 a semester; for up to four semesters.
-The great news is that most master’s degrees can be completed in four semesters.
+SUU has created the “Let's Go” Scholarship to help students begin their master's degrees.
+This one-time scholarship provides assistance for Fall 2024 and Spring 2025.
+It covers up to $1,000 a semester; for up to two semesters.

 Grants for Graduate School